-In the Corporate Banking division, there is interaction in the development of the respective asset-specific ESG strategies between Market and Credit Risk Management.
+In the Corporate Banking business division, there is interaction in the development of the respective asset-specific ESG strategies between Market and Credit Risk Management.
 The close coordination with institutional investors and their individual ESG requirements is carried out by the lending and fund management teams of the respective departments, whereby the conceptual responsibility for formulating and complying with the guidelines lies with Credit Risk Management.

 In 2022, a corporate Sustainability Board was established, which is primarily made up of managers whose responsibilities include sustainability issues.
 The goal of this board is to promote topics and corresponding projects related to social, ecological and corporate responsibilities in a cross-divisional and concerted manner bank-wide.
+In its meetings in 2023, the Board discussed a variety of sustainability-related issues including current and impending regulation, volunteering activities, carbon emissions measurement, as well as memberships related to sustainability.